captainys/TOWNSROM/README.md

 1. Drive Not Ready and Disk Write Protected error checking is incomplete.
 2. Many of the commands are not available in command mode.
 3. Cannot select boot drive from GUI.
 If you need to boot from a floppy disk, you need to (1) unmount CD and HD images and mount only floppy-disk image and start, or (2) if you are using Tsugaru, use -BOOTKEY F0 option.
+4. With FMT_DIC/FMT_DIC.ROM, OAK (IME in the today's term.
+We used to call it FEP, or Front End Processor) at least does not freeze.
+However, you can only type Hiragana and Katakana in the Japanese mode.

 If you want to use this ROM images with your floppy-disk or hard-disk images, MAKE SURE TO TAKE A BACK UP COPY before using.